stevepentler/Pain-Caver/README.md

 #####Pitch

-The most concerning aspect of running can be finding your limits, especially when taking the leap from 26.2 miles to the ultra circuit.
-Wouldn't it be great if you could workouts/races you have already completed to the races you want to register for?
+The most concerning aspect of running can be testing your limits, especially when taking the leap from 26.2 miles to the trail ultra-marathon circuit.
+Wouldn't it be great if you could compare workouts/races that you have already completed to the races you want to register for?

 #####Solution

-*PAINCAVER* is a tool that consumes runners' GPS data and calculates how the workout/race compares to famous races.
-The weighted calculations are based on distance, elevation, and heartrate.
+*PAINCAVER* is a tool that consumes runners' GPS data and calculates how each specific workout/race compares to famous races, like the Boston Marathon or the Leadville 100.
+The weighted calculations are based on distance, elevation gain, max elevation, and average heart rate.

-In addition to the difficulty comparison, this applicationa also maps the exact path of a logged workout on Google Maps, and provides trail recommendations complete with maps and directions.
+In addition to the difficulty comparison, this application also maps the exact path of a logged workout on Google Maps, and provides local trail recommendations complete with maps and directions.

 #####Integrations